ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 Atm this is only my second FB project

+EX Tohno is selectable by pressing down while on Nanaya or up while on P.Ciel

 **CREDITS:** MBTL GX made by U4ick (I reused & edited some of its assets for Nanaya's Arc Drive & Last Arc)

 and [Fatih120 ](https://github.com/Fatih120) for making the Nanaya idle sprite edit